The best Black Friday deals 2018

 £12,999 £9,999 at Currys

 This is a truly colossal TV.
-Even in the Black Friday sale it's a serious investment, but the OLED panel delivers superb picture quality.
+Even in the Black Friday and Cyber Monday sale it's a serious investment, but the OLED panel delivers superb picture quality.
 Pair it with a high quality soundbar and you'll have a proper home cinema experience.

 View Deal